How does Oxevision work?

 Oxevision is a tool that helps staff care for patients more safely

-Oxevision has been developed with NHS patients, nurses and doctors.
+Oxevision has been developed in collaboration with patients, carers, doctors and nurses.

 The system has been designed specifically for mental health care and includes a regulated medical device which operates with an infrared-sensitive camera.